Best Free Parental Controls

 Activity monitoring

-Web browsers keep an activity log by default, but activity monitoring software takes it up a notch.
-Activity monitoring can range from simply keeping a separate, uneditable browser history to detailed keyloggers that capture every keypress and mouse click.
+Web browsers keep an activity log by default, but activity monitoring software takes it up a notch, ranging from simply keeping a separate, uneditable browser history to detailed keylogging that captures every keypress and mouse click.

-Depending on how they’re used, activity trackers can be either the most hands-off parental controls or the most invasive.
-Choosing a tracker instead of a web filter can show trust in your children’s judgment and allows them the freedom to go where they want on the internet.
+Depending on use, activity trackers can be either the most hands-off parental controls or the most invasive.
+Choosing a tracker instead of a web filter can show trust in your children’s judgment and allow them the freedom to go where they want on the internet.
 On the other hand, keeping a tight watch over everything they do can feel more intrusive than outright blocking content.

 Pro tip: Keyloggers are most closely associated with computer hackers, who use them to steal passwords and other information from unsuspecting users.
 Some parental controls come with keyloggers, though in most cases, we’d consider this overkill.

-The difference between these scenarios has less to do with the software itself than your communication with your kids.
+The difference between these scenarios has less to do with the software itself and more to do with communication with your kids.
 When you have clear expectations and boundaries with your kids, monitoring software can be a way to build trust.
-If you make your kids feel like you’re spying on them, it can have the opposite effect.
+If your kids feel like you’re spying on them, it can have the opposite effect.

 Geolocation